 With mobile and online ordering on the rise, launching your own online ordering system through a service like DoorDash Storefront is a great way to receive and fulfill more orders.
 The best part?
-It’s always commission free and restaurants with five or less locations can participate with no activation, subscription, or delivery fees through March 2021.* Storefront allows you to customize the platform so it reflects the look and feel of your brand, which helps to increase brand loyalty.
+It's always commission free.
+Storefront allows you to customize the platform so it reflects the look and feel of your brand, which helps to increase brand loyalty.
 It also connects with your DoorDash Marketplace page so your menu, hours, and payment system are always up to date and in sync.
 Visit the Storefront page to get started, or sign up to become a merchant partner.

 How will your restaurant generate revenue during the winter?

-For more guidance on generating new revenue streams and other ways to prepare your restaurant for the winter months, download the 2020 Merchant Product Guide, to learn how to add delivery, pickup, and online ordering to your restaurant for incremental revenue.
+For more guidance on generating new revenue streams and other ways to prepare your restaurant for the winter months, download the 2021 Merchant Product Guide to learn how to add delivery, pickup, and online ordering to your restaurant for incremental revenue.

 Partner with DoorDash and make the most of the winter months.
 Get started.